-6.2.2.
-Water Resources
+6.2.2 Water Resources

 Freshwater will be required for workers and some construction activities (e.g. dust suppression and concrete and bitumen production).
 The impact on current water supply could be significant if not properly mitigated through good resource planning.
-The source of water supply for the SON project has yet to be confirmed, however the following water resource options are be considered:
+The source of water supply for the VAIP project has yet to be confirmed, however the following water resource options are be considered:

 - Rainwater harvesting it rains throughout the year therefore this is the most sustainable and preferred option. - Use of local river supply this would require an assessment of suitability as a resource and a permit under the Water Resources Management Act. - Use of shallow groundwater local groundwater is utilised as a potable supply and this is a finite resource therefore this is not a preferred option.
-This would also require a permit under the Water Resources Management Act. - PWD private reticulated supply this option is likely the most costly option.
+This would also require a permit under the Water Resources Management Act. - UNELCO private reticulated supply this option is likely the most costly option.

-Water efficiency, conservation and reclamation practices will be adopted.
+Water efficiency, conservation and reclamation practices will be adopted

-6.2.3.
-Biological Resources
+6.2.3 Biological Resources

-The VAIP SON will rehabilitate and upgrade the existing infrastructure.
+The VAIP VLI will rehabilitate and upgrade the existing infrastructure.
 The airport land is defined by a secure perimeter fence designed to exclude animals and prevent access by people.
 Most of the airport land is mown grass however there are areas of scrub in areas outside of the runway strip, these are potential locations for the construction camp and lay down areas.
-It is not anticipated that there will be any further loss of habitat or disturbance that is not short term (e.g. related to the construction phase).
+It is not anticipated that there will be any further loss of habitat or disturbance that is not short term (i.e. related to the construction phase).

-There is the possibility that in the process of construction or quarrying works fauna (e.g. nesting birds) could be impacted or the temporary removal of vegetation (e.g. for quarrying activities or construction lay down area) could impact on potential habitats.
-The habitats surrounding the runway are primarily broken vegetation to the north and northeast and settlements to the east, south and west.
+There is the possibility that in the process of construction or quarry works, fauna (e.g. nesting birds) could be impacted or the temporary removal of vegetation (e.g. for quarry work, construction lay down area and burial of approach lighting cables) could impact on potential habitats.
+The habitats surrounding the runway and following the approach lighting route are primarily open pasture land to the north, east and west, Mele village to the east at the start of the approach lighting route and a settlement to the south.
+In addition to this, La Colle River lies at the eastern end of the runway.
 Mitigation measures will include liaison with the DEPC should any fauna (reptile, avian, or mammal) be encountered that affect construction activities (e.g. nesting bird).
-Should quarry works for the project result in any vegetation clearance, the measure stipulated in the Code of Practice in Appendix E and throughout this PESMP will apply.
+Should quarry works for the project result in any vegetation clearance, the measure stipulated in the codes of practice in Appendix G and throughout this PESMP will apply.

-6.2.4.
-Hazardous Substances and Materials
+6.2.4 Hazardous Substances and Materials

-Potential soil and water pollution from construction run-off with fuel and lubricants would be expected to be temporary and minor.
+Potential soil and water pollution from construction run-off with fuel and lubricants are expected to be temporary and minor.
 Work practices and mitigation measures for spills will be implemented, including a spill response plan and bunded areas for storage (for all project locations during construction and operation phase) and the specifications call for self bunded tanks to be used.

-The Contractor shall have spill kits readily accessible, with staff trained in their use.
+The contract shall have spill kits readily accessible, with staff trained in their use.